Meet the Team

 (Languages: Mandarin, English & Turkish)

-Alexandra Paquette graduated with a Bachelor of Social Sciences with Honours in Psychology from the National University of Singapore in 2023.
-Raised in Singapore with roots tracing back to Quebec, Alexandra's upbringing in a multilingual environment – learning English, Mandarin, and later French – nurtured her fascination with language acquisition and multilingualism.
-During her undergraduate studies, she was actively involved in bilingualism research and is now eager to apply her knowledge to the Concordia Infant Research Lab.
-Alexandra ultimately plans to pursue graduate studies in developmental psychology.
+Alexandra Paquette is a PhD student in Psychology at Concordia University.
+Raised in Singapore with roots tracing back to Quebec, Alexandra’s upbringing in a multilingual environment – learning English, Mandarin, and later French – nurtured her fascination with language acquisition and multilingualism.
+She earned a Bachelor of Social Sciences with Honours in Psychology from the National University of Singapore in 2023, where she was actively involved in bilingualism research.
+Alexandra is interested in bilingual language acquisition, language mixing, and family language strategies.

 Hilary Killam has a Bachelor of Science in Psychology from the University of Toronto, with a Minor in French and a Language Citation in Italian.
 She always enjoyed learning French at school, and in 2006 decided to spend a year in France in order to immerse herself in the language.
 With a lot of hard work, she learned to speak French as an adult, which certainly came in handy when she unexpectedly moved to Montréal!
 Most of Hilary’s work experience has been in a clinical setting, managing therapy intakes for a large psychotherapy clinic in Toronto, and now she is excited to take on a new challenge in supporting academic research.